kyma-incubator/compass/docs/kyma-environment-broker/03-03-runtime-provisioning-and-deprovisioning.md

 Each deprovisioning step is responsible for a separate part of cleaning Runtime dependencies.
 To properly deprovision all Runtime dependencies, you need the data used during the Runtime provisioning.
 You can fetch this data from the **ProvisioningOperation** struct in the [initialisation](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/deprovisioning/initialisation.go#L46) step.

-Any deprovisioning step should't block the runtime deprovisioning indefinitely.
-You can use `RetryOperationWithoutFail` function from the `DeprovisionOperationManager` to improve stability of your deprovisioning step and to let the processing machine to ignore your step.
-We suggest to set at most 5min timeout for retries in your step.
+Any deprovisioning step shouldn't block the entire deprovisioning operation.
+Use the `RetryOperationWithoutFail` function from the `DeprovisionOperationManager` struct to skip your step in case of retry timeout.
+Set at most 5min timeout for retries in your step.

 ## Add provisioning or deprovisioning step